 What is your cancellation policy?

-Iceberg Quest has a cancellation fee of 100% for individual booking cancellations made less than 24 hours in advance, or in case of no-show.
+Iceberg Quest has a cancellation fee of 25% for individual booking cancellations made 24 hours or more prior to departure.
+No refund will be given to bookings cancelled less than 24 hours in advance.
 Group bookings must be cancelled 7 days prior to departure.
 Private charters must be cancelled 14 days prior to the booking.
 In the event you have to cancel your booking, please contact us as soon as possible!